depcheck/depcheck/README.md

 It's a nifty little tool that looks at your `package.json` file and scans your code in order to find any unused dependencies.

-Works with grunt dependencies too!
-And has a [grunt plugin](https://github.com/rumpl/grunt-depcheck).
+Using grunt ?
+Checkout the [grunt plugin](https://github.com/rumpl/grunt-depcheck).

 ## Installation